marcduiker/building-a-resilient-workflow-with-durable-functions/labs/02_adding_a_queue_binding.md

 ### 5. Build and Run the Function

-- Ensure that the Azure Storage Emulator is running (or that you're using an Azure storage account).
+- Ensure that the Azure Storage Emulator is running (or that we're using an Azure storage account).
 - Build and start the Function App locally.
-- Repeat the POST to the local endpoint as you did in Step 3.
+- Repeat the POST to the local endpoint as we did in Step 3.

 > Use the Azure Storage Explorer and locate the `xasa-newhire-queue`.
 Is there a message in this queue?